-Half way to the colony there was a crack in the ice which was about a meter in width and a few Penguins were close to it.
-Tom explained that the ice at the crack is about 2 to 3 meters in depth and the Penguins dive into the water through the crack to go in search of food for their survival as well as to feed their four months old chicks.
-The Penguins could dive up to a depth of 500 meters, with an average speed of 17 mph.
-Their food mainly consists of fish while crustaceans such as Krill and also Cephalopods that include Squid are all part of their diet.
-They can hold their breath up to 20 minutes in water.
+We were given a guide, Tom, to guide us to the Penguin Colony located 2.5miles from the camp.
+I used a sled to take my camera equipment to the colony.
+Half way to the colony there was a crack on ice, which was around a meter in width where a few penguins were close to it.
+According to Tom, the ice at the crack is about 2-3 meters in depth where the penguins dive into water to go in search of food that they needed to survive as well as to feed their four months old chicks.
+The Penguins could dive up to a depth of 500meters, with an average speed of 17mph, in search of food, mainly consists of fish while crustaceans such as krill, and also the cephalopods that include squid.
+They can hold their breath up to 20minutes in water.

 I spent five hours at the colony before returning to the camp.
-Since there was 24 hours of day light in Antarctica in the summer months, I was told that the best time to take pictures was at around 2 am.
+Since there was 24hour day light in Antarctica in the summer months, I was told that the best time to take picture was around 2am.

-The following morning after breakfast, I went with Tom to the crack.
-It had widened compared to the previous day.
+On the following morning, after breakfast, I went with Tom to the Crack.
+It had widened itself compared to the previous day.
 I decided to stay at the crack instead of going to the colony.
 The penguins were on both sides of the crack.
-After spending two hours in the freezing cold, at around 11.30 am Penguins started to come out of the water one by one at regular intervals through the crack.
-They emerge from the water at an astonishing speed, like bullets.
-Even with the speed of 12 frames per sec on my camera, I had difficulty in capturing good quality images of the penguins that were shooting out from the water and landing on the ice surface.
-Watching them keenly in flight I could see the air bubbles created from the feathered skin which helped them to land on the ice surface without much difficulty.
-I was told that the speed has a further advantage to the Emperor to escape from the Leopard Seals in the water.
-Having satisfied my desire of seeing the Emperor in all its glory, I was back at the camp for lunch by 1 pm.
+To my luck, after spending two hours under freezing cold, it was at around 11.30am, that penguins one by one at regular intervals, came out of water from the crack like a bullet with an unimaginable speed; even with the speed of 12 frames per sec on my camera, I had the difficulty of capturing good images of the penguins that were forcing out from the water and landed on ice surface.
+I also noticed the air bubbles created from the feathered skin in water which helped the penguins to land on ice surface without much difficulty.
+Also, this speed was an advantage to the Emperor to escape from the leopard seals in water.
+I was back at the camp for lunch by 1pm.

-Most of us decided to go back to the colony around 11 pm on the same day.
-It turned out that the images I had taken after 12 had better colour compared to the ones taken during the day.
-We came back to the camp around 2 am.
+Most of us decided to go back to the colony around 11pm on the same day.
+The images I had taken after 12pm had the better colour compared to the ones taken during the day.
+We came back to the camp around 2am.

-Although we had planned to stay at Gould Bay for three nights, the camp manager advised that it would be better to go back to Union Glacier Base on the 3rd afternoon while the weather was still good to fly.
-We all agreed as we had already taken plenty of pictures of the Penguins.
-The morning before we departed, I went back to the crack with Tom while some went to the colony for a last look at the “Icon of Antarctica”.
+Although we planned to stay at the Gould Bay for three nights, the camp manager informed us that it would be better to go back to Union Glacier base on the 3rd afternoon since the weather was good to fly back.
+We all agreed because we had taken many pictures of the penguins that we needed.
+However, on the 3rd morning, I went to the crack with Tom while some went to the colony for our last look at the “Icon of Antarctica”.

-It was around 4 pm when we took the flight back to Union Glacier.
-Later on the same day, we boarded the Russian passenger/cargo plane, which took off just after midnight from the blue ice runway in the Antarctic to land in Punta Arenas in Chile on the 4th of December, early morning.
+It was around 4pm we took the flight back to the Union Glacier.
+Later, on the same day, we boarded the Russian Jet, passenger/cargo plane, which took off just after midnight from the blue ice runway in Antarctica to land in Punta Arenas in Chile on the 4th early morning.

-Since I returned to Punta Arenas two days earlier than planned I had the opportunity to spend three nights at Torres del Paine National Park, 300 km from Punta Arenas.
-Although I was hoping to see one of the rare cats to photograph, the Puma (Cougar), also known as the Mountain Lion, it was not to be.
-However, I did get to see the birds of prey – the Andean Condor and the Black-chested Buzzard Eagle.
+Since, I came to Punta Arenas two days earlier than expected, I had the opportunity to spent three nights at Torres del Paine National Park, 300km from Punta Arenas.
+Although, I tried to see one of the rare cats to photograph, the Puma (Cougar) also known as the mountain lion, but failed.
+However, I had an opportunity of seeing the birds of prey, the Andean Condor and the Black-Chested Buzzard Eagle.